isaintmartin/android-c-style-guide/README.md

 ```

 * There should be exactly one blank line between methods to aid in visual clarity and organization.
-* Braces do not go on their own line; they go on the same line as the code before them.
+* Braces do not go on their own line, they go on the same line as the code before them.

 **For example:**